st-rom/video_captioning/README.md

 In case you want to change file name and location where processed video will be saved to use argument --output To change confidence level and threshold parameters use arguments --confidence and --threshold respectively.

+**video_recorder.py** is a program with which help you can record video from your webcam and the result will be saved to input/input.avi.
+Press **q** to finish recording.
+Run with:
+$ python video_recorder.py

 ## Demo uploaded video
 ![](gifs/college_cat.gif)